 If you're excited about the advantages of owning, you may be ready to explore this option further.

-Being enthusiastic about buying may mean you're emotionally ready, but are you financially ready, as well?
+Being enthusiastic about buying may mean you're emotionally ready, but are you financially ready to buy a house, as well?
 To figure that out, you'll need to ask yourself four important questions.

 To be approved for a mortgage, you'll have to demonstrate to the lender that you're financially responsible and have the ability to make a home payment every month.
 If you earn a regular, ongoing income from a job or contract work and your credit history is good (or better), you may be a solid candidate for obtaining a mortgage.